News and Announcements

 More About the Upcoming Recruiting Season

-This announcement contains info about some additional mock interviews prior to EIW and how to obtain your transcript for EIW.
+Please read this entire email.
+It contains info about some additional mock interviews prior to EIW and how to order your transcript, multiple photocopies of which you will need for recruiting season.

-This Friday (7/13) is the official deadline for guaranteeing that we would be able to review your resume and get it back to you in time for EIW.
-Just send it to the career email box (email@example.com).
-You should also feel free to send us any cover letters you intend to use outside the EIW process (NOTE: you will generally NOT be preparing or submitting cover letters to EIW employers; only a very small number of employers -- generally government or public interest employers -- request them; such a request would appear in the additional requests/information section of an employer's schedule details in the b-Line).
+NOTE: you will generally NOT be preparing or submitting cover letters to EIW employers; only a very small number of employers -- generally government or public interest employers -- request them; such a request would appear in the additional requests/information section of an employer's schedule details in the b-Line.

 Because of the volume of requests, we can't honor requests to review your resume a second time.
 We hope you will understand that, if a counselor has already reviewed your resume and gotten back to you, you should not resubmit it.